Hedonophobia

 Hedonophobics have a type of guilt about feeling pleasure or experiencing pleasurable sensations, due to a cultural background or training (either religious or cultural) that eschews pleasurable pursuits as frivolous or inappropriate.
 Oftentimes, social guilt is connected to having fun while others are suffering, and is common for those who feel undeserving or have self-worth issues to work through.
-Also, there is a sense that they should not be given pleasures due to their lack of performance in life, and because they have done things that are deemed "wrong" or "undeserving."
+Also, there is a sense that they should not be given pleasures due to their lack of performance in life, and because they have done things that are deemed "wrong" or "undeserving".

 To determine the depth of the diagnosis for those who suffer from hedonophobia, background is crucial.
 For example, when a child is taught that a strong work ethic is all that makes them worthy of the good things in life, guilt becomes a motivator to move away from pleasure when they begin to experience it.
 The individual learns that pleasures are bad, and feeling good is not as sanctified as being empathetic towards those who suffer.

-C.B.T. (cognitive behavioral therapy) is an effective approach to the resolution of past beliefs that infiltrate and affect the sufferer's current responses to various situations.
+Cognitive behavioral therapy is an effective approach to the resolution of past beliefs that infiltrate and affect the sufferer's current responses to various situations.
 Medication is only necessary when there is an interference in the person's normal daily functioning.
 Various techniques are used by those afflicted with the condition to hide, camouflage or mask their aversion to pleasure.